Nandivaleamol/otp-validation-api/README.md

 The three APIs are used to send an OTP, validate an OTP, and manage user profiles.

 # Technologies
-1. ava - Programming language used for the application
+1. Java - Programming language used for the application
 2. Spring Boot - Framework used for building the application
 3. Spring Data JPA - Library used for database access
 4. MySQL - Database used for storing application data